Is the oil and gas industry ready for remote inspections??

 The industry will always need workers on-site for many different actions that can’t be done otherwise.
 Eric van Oort, professor of petroleum engineering at the University of Texas at Austin stated that manual labor will probably shift to maintenance rather than actually working on the rig floor and handling pipe.

 We are slowly but surely stepping into a safer, smarter future.
 With small steps in digitizing like switching from paper-based or spreadsheet-based inspections to cloud-based fully secured digital tools, usage of drones, smart glasses, and sensors, and investing in remote work, the oil and gas industry is visibility-ready for their transformation.

 At Smartflow we work on improving day-to-day operations, allowing for remote support, and leveraging the flexibility of workers.
 We aim for a future where there’s no difference between remote operations and on-site activity.

-With easy access to data that requires a simple click, Smartflow allows operators to access or transfer information to anyone within the organisation.
+With easy access to data that requires a simple click, Smartflow allows operators to access or transfer information to anyone within the organization.
 There is no room for errors since users get a notification alert if something is incorrect or missing.
-Moreover, organisations can track the completion time of the inspection, which will immediately improve workflow management.
+Moreover, organizations can track the completion time of the inspection, which will immediately improve workflow management.

 A remote workforce will help businesses accelerate the execution and the compliance of inspections, permits, and work orders, while maintaining the highest security and quality standards, at the same time reducing operations risks, and collecting real-time insight from the generated data.